Sajid2001/real-time-app/README.md

 * Allows users to access News and Weather Information with a single search
 * Information retrieved and aggregated from the NewsAPI and OpenMeteoAPI
+* Displays relevant news stories for the queried city as well as tempterature and air quality information
-* Retrieved stored on MongoDB for faster retrieval times
+* Retrieved data stored on MongoDB for faster retrieval times
-* Timely updates to enable the user to recieve the most up-to-date news and weather information
+* Data cache system for deletion of outdated documents and to provide the most up-to-date news and weather information

 View site here: https://snapshot-frontend.vercel.app/